radicle-dev/radicle-contracts/docs/how_pool_works.md

 There are no setup steps for one to become a receiver.
 Any address can receive donations at any time, from any sender.
-The only function of this role is collection of funds sent by others.
+The only function of this role is the collection of funds sent by others.

 ## The deltas